kaitmore/multimesh-workshop/workshop.md

 The goal is for the Ping Pong service in your mesh to talk to the Ping Pong service in your partner's mesh.
 This service is simply a [passthrough service](https://github.com/dgoldstein1/passthough-service) that has been configured to make requests to `/mesh2/services/ping-pong/latest/` when you /ping it.
 The request should travel from the service, to your partner's Edge node, to your partner's Ping Pong service:

+> _Think through how you would implement the diagram below using the CLI.
+Talk it out with your partner._
 ![](./assets/svc-to-meshb.png)

-> _Think through how you would implement the diagram above using the CLI.
-Talk it out with your partner._

 ### Configuring the cluster